jwbay/eslint-snapshot-testing/README.md

 ## Limitations and tradeoffs

 -   Double quotes in source code are subject to noise in snapshots due to escaping
--   Testing lint rule auto-fixes and suggestions is not yet supported
+-   Testing lint rule suggestions is not yet supported